 Whether or not you do New Year resolutions, we could all stand to improve some things in our life.
-And, if we do, I’m confident we could also improve the life of others.
+And, if we do, I’m confident there are some new year resolutions which could also improve the life of others.

 In fact, with a whole lot of improving – it might become contagious – and we might just change the world.

-Here are 7 new year resolutions which could change the world:
+7 new year resolutions which could improve the world:

 Let’s resolve to begin everyday with a prayer, a smile, and a humility check.